mrxehmad/pi-hole-adlist/README.md

 https://raw.githubusercontent.com/mrxehmad/pi-hole-adlist/main/hitv.list

-## huawei-block-list
+## Huawei Block List

 It's a block list.
-You can integrate this into your PiHole or local blocking software such as Blokada, AdAway... etc. to block out all the outgoing connections to the said domains.
+You can integrate this into your PiHole or local blocking software such as Blokada, AdAway... etc., to block all outgoing connections to the said domains.

-It turns out, if your device has bloated softwares(ie. Apps that comes pre-installed and you can't remove them unless you root your device, you're forced into keeping those services running.
-Manufacturers like Huawei have stopped providing bootloader unlock codes thereby not allowing you to root your device.
-So, the best solution is to setup a local proxy server that blocks the connection.
+It turns out, if your device has bloated software (e.g., apps that come pre-installed and cannot be removed unless you root your device), you're forced into keeping those services running.
+Manufacturers like Huawei have stopped providing bootloader unlock codes, thereby not allowing you to root your device.
+So, the best solution is to set up a local proxy server that blocks the connection.

 https://raw.githubusercontent.com/mrxehmad/pi-hole-adlist/main/huawei-host

+## uBlock Origin Filters – Ads Domains Only

+The uBlock Origin filters from [uAssets](https://github.com/uBlockOrigin/uAssets) are an excellent resource for blocking ads across various platforms.
+These filters are specifically designed to target ad-serving domains and improve browsing experiences by reducing intrusive advertisements.

+To use these filters in your Pi-hole setup, you can manually import them or adapt them to your needs.
+For more details, visit the [uAssets GitHub repository](https://github.com/uBlockOrigin/uAssets).

 ## How to Use

 To add these lists to your Pi-hole, follow these steps:

 1. Log in to your Pi-hole admin interface.
-2. Select the "Adlists" tab.
+2. Select the "lists" tab.
 3. Enter the URL of the list you want to add.
-4. Click on "Add" and then click on "Save and Update".
+4. Click on "Add Blocklist".

 Your Pi-hole will now block the domains listed in the added lists.

 ## Contribution

-These lists are not 100% accurate and I try my best to update these lists.
-If something is missed, please contribute to this repo 😊
+These lists are not 100% accurate, and I try my best to update them.
+If something is missed, please contribute to this repo 😊.

 Contributions to this repository are welcome.
 If you have additional domains to add to the lists or suggestions for improvement, feel free to open an issue or submit a pull request.